 Studies show that when your child learns a musical instrument it primes, prepares, and develops the spatial areas of the brain in such a way that your child is able to understand science, technology, engineering, and math more easily.
 These are called STEM subjects.

-Interestingly, educators are now calling it: STEAM.
-This stands for Science, Technology, Engineering, Arts and Math–because more and more educators are realizing the importance of music and the arts on brain development.
+Educators are now calling it: STEAM.
+This stands for Science, Technology, Engineering, Arts and Math–because they are realizing the importance of music and the arts on brain development.

 Music Programs that will Build Your Brain & Target Visual/Spatial Learning: Anybody Can Play Piano & Let’s Play Music

 Music Programs that will Build Your Brain: Anybody Can Play Piano